AkioKiyota/Cinema.py/README.md

 With Cinema.py you can get tickets for cinema.

-Add/Remove.py will help you to add and remove movies on your current directory.
+Add_Remove.py will help you to add and remove movies on your current directory.
 All movies will be stored separately.

 All the movie datas will be stored.

-There is a example file named "Berk.txt"
+There is a example file named "Movie.txt"

-In the Add/Remove.py file you dont need to add ".txt".
+In the Add_Remove.py file you dont need to add ".txt".